 Should you run low on juice, a quick charge feature extends your playing time by 80 minutes if you dock the earbuds in their case for just 10 minutes.

 Though not perfect, the 1More ComfoBuds Mini are a well-featured and affordable choice for those who want a set of noise-canceling earbuds, but have had trouble getting a comfortable fit from larger models.

 If you’re purely looking for the smallest possible earbuds, we can recommend two alternatives — though neither offer noise cancellation:

-- Earin’s pricier $199 have a similar semi-open design and shape to the Lisbon, but offer much better sound quality, as you’d expect given their price tag.
+- Earin’s pricier $199 A-3 have a similar semi-open design and shape to the Lisbon, but offer much better sound quality, as you’d expect given their price tag.